en:lang="en-US"

 Football, under suspicion

-The FBI already searched the Miami headquarters of the Confederation of North, Central America and Caribbean Football (CONCACAF) last May, as part of a broad operation against corruption within FIFA.
+Last May, the FBI already searched the Miami headquarters of the North American, Central American and Caribbean Football Confederation (CONCACAF), within the framework of a broad operation against corruption within FIFA.

 Did you like this article?